 Status: Not Listed

-The monarch migration is one of the greatest natural phenomena in the insect world.
-Monarchs are truly spectacular migrants because the butterflies know the correct direction to migrate, even though they have never made the journey before.
+The monarch migration is one of the greatest phenomena in the natural world.
+Monarchs know the correct direction to migrate even though the individuals that migrate have never made the journey before.
 They follow an internal “compass" that points them in the right direction each spring and fall.
 A single monarch can travel hundreds or even thousands of miles.

 Monarch butterflies communicate with scents and colors.
 The males attract females to mate by releasing chemicals from scent glands on the hind wings.
 Monarchs signal to other animals that they are poisonous by having bright orange wings.
 The bright colors serve as a warning that predators should attack at their own risk.